-No. 12 Menards/Advance Auto Parts/DEX Imaging/BODYARMOR/MoneyLion Ford Mustang
+No. 12 Menards/Advance Auto Parts/DEX Imaging/BODYARMOR Ford Mustang

 Gordon, who earned a mechanical engineering degree from Clemson University, has been a crew chief several times throughout his career.
-Before coming to Team Penske, he also served as race engineer for Diamond-Waltrip Racing where he helped guide its drivers to eight top-five results, 13 top-10 finishes and three poles.
+Before arriving at Team Penske, he also served as race engineer for Diamond-Waltrip Racing where he helped guide its drivers to eight top-five results, 13 top-10 finishes and three poles.

-While at Clemson, he took a job building race engines in upstate New York.
-Gordon then built a limited super modified racecar as his college senior project, which he raced for three years at Oswego (N.Y.)
+As a student at Clemson, Gordon took a job building race engines in upstate New York.
+He then built a limited super modified racecar as his college senior project, which he raced for three years at Oswego (N.Y.)
 Speedway.
-In late 1998, Gordon moved to North Carolina to work for the then-NASCAR Busch Series team of Phil Parsons.
-The 2000 season saw Gordon move to Joe Gibbs Racing, where he began as a fabricator and mechanic.
-He remained there through the middle of the 2002 season, eventually working his way up to race engineer.
+In late 1998, Gordon moved to North Carolina to work for the then-NASCAR Busch Series team run by Phil Parsons.
+The 2000 season saw Gordon transition to Joe Gibbs Racing (JGR), where he began as a fabricator and mechanic.
+He remained at JGR through the middle of the 2002 season, eventually working his way up to race engineer.

-Gordon was named crew chief for the NASCAR Cup Series No. 22 team in December 2011.
-After a challenging 2012 season which saw the No. 22 Shell-Pennzoil team switch drivers at mid-season from AJ Allmendinger to Sam Hornish, Jr., he helped the team to a pole-winning effort at Kansas, top-five finishes at Martinsville and Watkins Glen and four more top-10 results.
+Gordon became crew chief for the No. 22 NASCAR Cup Series team in December 2011.
+After a challenging 2012 season which saw the No. 22 Shell-Pennzoil team switch drivers at mid-season from AJ Allmendinger to Sam Hornish, Jr., Gordon helped the team produce a pole-winning effort at Kansas, followed by top-five finishes at Martinsville and Watkins Glen and four more top-10 results.

 Since 2013, Gordon directed the No. 22 team to 100 top-five finishes.
-The team also qualified for the Championship Four race at Homestead-Miami Speedway in three out of the last six seasons with one championship (2018) and a runner-up finish in 2016.
+The team also qualified for the Championship 4 race in three out of his last six seasons with the team, producing the NCS championship (2018) and a runner-up finish in 2016.